 You are already a good prepper or you wouldn’t be visiting this website.
 You already understand the need for leadership during emergencies, disasters, or grid-down events or you wouldn’t be reading this article.
 What I am asking of you now…prepare to be a leader…a good leader.

 I have noticed over the years that when there is a vacuum of leadership nature takes over, someone will become the leader.
 What worries me is who will step up.
 A couple of years ago I did some serious research on post-disaster personalities.
 As a result I wrote a 4-part series of personalities that will attempt to be leaders.
 As you might guess, there will be some very sketchy folks who will attempt to become leaders…or dictators…or wolves.
-Don’t let that happen!!
+Don’t let that happen!! (click here to read that series of articles)

-To be that leader you must take vision and turn into a mission statement…leader’s intent.
+To be that leader you must take vision and turn it into a mission statement…leader’s intent.
 Make it easy for others to see what you see…success.
-Give them a reason to move forward, to be successful, to work together.
+Give them a reason to move forward, to be successful, and to work together.

 Let your folks know: